bhecquet/seleniumRobot-grid/doc/doc.md

 - automatic update of seleniumGrid nodes when hub has been updated

 ## Installation ##
-Just copy the jar-with-dependencies in a specific folder
+Just copy the zip in a specific folder and unzip it

 ### start as a service on Linux ###